juancocina/CPSC-362-Assignment-3/readme.txt

 HOW TO RUN THE CODE
 I'm using flask to test the connectivity of my pages, but im sure you can just look at the html in browser.

-//Referenced from my classmates documentation - Joshua Nathan...
+//Referenced from my classmates' documentation for our main class project, DnDEZ Dependencies
-Dependencies
  - linux command line
  - python3.8 or greater